Rucho v. Common Cause

 is a landmark case of the United States Supreme Court concerning partisan gerrymandering.
-The Court ruled that while partisan gerrymandering may be "incompatible with democratic principles", the federal courts cannot review such allegations, as they present nonjusticiable political questions outside the remit of these courts.
+The Court ruled that while partisan gerrymandering may be "incompatible with democratic principles", the federal courts cannot review such allegations, as they present nonjusticiable political questions outside the jurisdiction of these courts.

 The case was one of three heard in the 2018 term dealing with issues related to partisan gerrymandering used in the districting plans of states.
 It was combined with Rucho v.
-League of Women Voters of North Carolina, and its decision included the Court's judgement on Lamone v.
+League of Women Voters of North Carolina, and its decision included the Court's judgment on Lamone v.
 Benisek, a partisan gerrymandering case from Maryland.
-The 5–4 decision, divided along ideological lines, left in place North Carolina's congressional districts, which favor the Republican Party, and Maryland's congressional districts, which favor the Democratic Party.
+The 5–4 decision, divided along ideological lines, left in place North Carolina's congressional districts, which favored the Republican Party, and Maryland's congressional districts, which favored the Democratic Party.

 Background

 Historically, North Carolina is seen to have a near-equal split of voters between the Republican and Democratic parties, and the political parties, backed by wealthy donors on both sides, have fought over control of the state using gerrymandering for decades.
 Prior to 2011, seven of the state's thirteen districts favored Democrats, the rest Republican.

-The first redistricting map for North Carolina following the 2010 Census was released in 2011, which resulted in nine districts favoring Republicans.
+The first redistricting map for North Carolina following the 2010 census was released in 2011, which resulted in nine districts favoring Republicans.
 A legal challenge over the new congressional redistricting map shortly followed, claiming that the map utilized racial gerrymandering which was unconstitutional under the Voting Rights Act of 1965.
 In 2016, the case's hearing in the Middle District of North Carolina ruled the map was unconstitutional and gave the state's General Assembly two weeks to revise the map, to be approved by the District Court.
 The ruling was challenged, and ultimately reached the Supreme Court as Cooper v.
 Harris.
 The Supreme Court affirmed the District Court's ruling in 2017.

-While the case was challenged at the Supreme Court, the previous chairmen of the state's redistricting committee, State Senator Robert A. Rucho and Representative David R. Lewis, brought in an expert to help with a new map, while a new redistricting committee was formed by the Republican-favored General Assembly and voted on seven principles for this new map.
+While the case was challenged at the Supreme Court, the previous chairmen of the state's redistricting committee, State Senator Bob Rucho and Representative David R. Lewis, brought in an expert to help with a new map, while a new redistricting committee was formed by the Republican-favored General Assembly and voted on seven principles for this new map.
 Among them, the new map would not be developed using any data on racial makeup, but that it would use political makeup to strive to keep the same proportion of voters in each district.
 Lewis was quoted as saying "I propose that we draw the maps to give a partisan advantage to 10 Republicans and three Democrats, because I do not believe it’s possible to draw a map with 11 Republicans and two Democrats."
 The District Court approved the 2016 map, and it has been used for both the 2016 and was set to be used in the 2018 general elections.